jeremiah-eth/tip-jar/README.md

 ## 📝 How to Test

-### Successful Bridge (SOL)
+### Base → Solana (Bridging SOL)
+1. Select **Base** network
-1. Connect your Base wallet (Coinbase or MetaMask)
+2. Connect your Base wallet
-2. Select **SOL** from the token dropdown
+3. Select **SOL** token
-3. Enter your Solana wallet address
+4. Enter your Solana wallet address
+5. Enter amount and click "Send"
+6. Approve and wait for confirmation

+### Solana → Base (Bridging SOL)
+1. Select **Solana** network
+2. Connect your Solana wallet
+3. Select **SOL** token
+4. Enter your Base wallet address (0x...)
-4. Enter amount and click "Send"
+5. Enter amount and click "Send"
-5. Approve both transactions (approval + bridge)
+6. Approve transaction in Phantom/Solflare
-6. Wait for confirmation
+7. Wait for confirmation

-### Educational Failure (USDC/ETH)
+### Educational Failure (USDC)
-1. Select **USDC** or **ETH** from the dropdown
+1. Select **USDC** token
-2. Attempt to bridge
+2. Attempt to bridge in either direction
-3. Observe the "execution reverted" error
+3. Observe the error handling
-4. Check console logs for detailed error information

-This demonstrates why token validation is important in cross-chain applications.
+4. This demonstrates why token validation is important

+This project serves as a reference implementation for developers building on the Base-Solana bridge.

 ## 🔗 Contract Addresses